UPDATED: This is Part 1 in the ATL's free e-book Climate and Ecological Delusions and Contradictions That Will Rapidly End Humanity, Unless….

-Across the world, many if not most climate activists and advocates are falling victim to the Tinkerbell-Effect (TE).
-This means that the world will slide past the stabilization boundaries and do what it promised it would not do — that is, the world will be responsible for breaking the climate system.
-Moreover, it’s because many of us, particularly here in the US where the Tinkerbell-Effect is most pandemic, have been fooling ourselves.
+Perhaps the most poignant delusion and one that impacts all of humankind is what might be called the Tinkerbell-Effect (TE).
+Hiding behind this delusion means that the world will slide past the climate stabilization boundaries and do what it promised it would not do—that is, the world will be responsible for breaking the climate system.
+And it is because most of us, particularly here in the US where the Tinkerbell-Effect is most pandemic, have been fooling ourselves.

-The Climate Movement emphasizes that fossil fuel interests have obscured facts and science while filling the political system with money to block the UN Climate Agreement, the Paris Accord.
-But, keeping a climate system that can support civilization and a healthy future for the next generations (of both humans and animals) requires that here in the US and across the world, those working to stabilize the climate must free themselves from the real block to a stabilized climate — which is the Tinkerbell-Effect.
-Over 99% of Earth’s nations have promised to stabilize the climate at no more than a 2° Celsius (3.6° Fahrenheit) increase compared to the pre-industrial temperatures.
-However, the actual terms of the Agreement – which allows a decades-long emissions phase-out – mean that all of these nations and their UN players are held in the spell of the TE.
+The climate movement emphasizes that fossil fuel interests have obscured facts and science while filling the political system with money to block the Climate Agreement.
+But, keeping a climate system that can support civilization and a healthy future for the next generations (of both humans and animals) requires that here in the US and across the world, those working to stabilize the climate must free themselves from a major roadblock to a stabilized climate—and that is the Tinkerbell-Effect.
+All of the world’s nations, except the US, have promised to stabilize the climate at no more than a 2°C increase compared to the pre-industrial temperatures.
+However, the actual terms of the Agreement–which allow a decades-long emissions phase-out–mean that all of these nations and their UN players are captives of that Tinkerbell-Effect.

 So, what is the Tinkerbell-Effect and why has it taken over those working to stabilize the climate system?
-People demonstrate the TE when they operate as if something is real; because they enthusiastically want to believe what is suggested is actually real.
-Whether or not there is any factual- or reality-based corroboration or any confirmation for the “enthusiastic belief,” does not affect the TE.
+People demonstrate the effect when they operate as if something is real, because they enthusiastically want to believe what is being discussed or suggested is actually real.
+Whether or not there is any factual- or reality-based corroboration or confirmation for the enthusiastic belief, does not affect the TE.
 It is the measure of wanting or needing to believe, despite any confirmation in Reality, which characterizes the TE.

 The pirate ship Jolly Roger flying because of Tinkerbell’s pixie dust.

-This is the TE: Unbelievable things happen because entire audiences believe in the impossible.
+That is the Tinkerbell Effect: Unbelievable things happen because entire audiences believe in the impossible.
 Then, everyone goes home happy because of the agreed-upon delusion.
+The delusion is beautiful (see Jolly Roger flying, right).

 The Paris Climate Accord is a classic case of the world falling victim to the TE.

-The world agreed to stabilize the climate system at a 2°C heat limit.
-Everyone went home happy that the plan to achieve the stabilization rests on Negative Emissions Technologies (NETs), even though it is not even mentioned in the Agreement!
-So, all the players in the IPCC dramatic production went home believing the world could blast through the 2°C heat limit, go far past the stabilization agreed to, and then later suck massive amounts of carbon dioxide from the air for decades and decades, and then bury that carbon, so the heat ceiling would hold.
-The key players assume the world will somehow get this core premise of the Agreement to work down the road.
+The world agreed to stabilize the climate system at a 2◦C heat limit.
+Everyone went home after Paris happy even though the plan to achieve the stabilization rests on Negative Emissions Technologies (NETs)—magical technologies that are not even mentioned in the Agreement!
+So, all the players in the IPCC dramatic production of the 2015 Agreement went home believing the world could blast through the 2◦C heat limit, go far past the stabilization agreed to, and then later suck massive amounts of carbon dioxide (CO2) from the air–for decades and decades.
+Then, when the captured carbon is “in-hand” it is to be buried somewhere and somehow, so that the 2◦C heat ceiling could be regained.
+This theoretical Negative Emissions Technology is called BECCS (Bio-Energy-Carbon-Capture-and-Storage).
+The key players in Paris, without anything but a vague idea, assumed that the world would somehow get this core premise of the Agreement to work sometime in the near future.

-The technique the world is unknowingly betting the climate system on, that would actually allow the world to burn 1,000,000,000,000 tonnes more than the 2°C heat ceiling could handle is the theoretical Negative Emissions Technology called Bio-Energy-Carbon-Capture-and-Storage (BECCS).
+Besides an operating model (a working example to demonstrate), the technology would need to operate at massive scale to stabilize climate.
+Of course, there is no working model for operating at scale, either.
+But, this is the technique that the world is betting the climate system on.
+It’s required because the non-binding national pledges in place actually allow the world to burn 1,000,000,000,000 tonnes more than the 2◦C heat ceiling could handle.
 There are two overwhelming problems with the technique and the bet.
 First, is the technique itself.

 What is BECCS?

-ATL believes Kevin provides the best critical analysis on NETs, and on the BECCS assumptions and beliefs built into the Paris Agreement.
+ATL believes Anderson also provides the best analysis on the NETs.
+Two short articles, two pages each, published by Kevin explain the BECCS assumptions and beliefs built into the Paris Agreement.

 So what exactly does BECCS entail?
 Apportioning huge swathes of the planet’s landmass to the growing of bioenergy crops (from trees to tall grasses) – which, as they grow, absorb carbon dioxide through photosynthesis.
 Periodically these crops are harvested; processed for worldwide travel; shipped all around the globe and finally combusted in thermal power stations.
 The carbon dioxide is then stripped from the waste gases; compressed (almost to a liquid); pumped through large pipes over potentially very long distances; and finally stored deep underground in various geological formations (from exhausted oil and gas reservoirs through to saline aquifers) for a millennium or so.